Hierarchical Diffusion Motion Planning with Task-Conditioned Uncertainty-Aware Priors: Experiments

+We evaluate the proposed structured-noise formulation on two domains.
+We describe the benchmark tasks and how task-specific key states and timings are defined.

-Each task specifies a start and a goal state on a fixed maze map.
-The upper-level diffusion produces temporal waypoints $Y$ at fixed times $C$, which are treated as soft observations with associated uncertainty.
+\textbf{(i) Maze2D goal reaching. } Each task specifies a start and a goal state on a fixed maze.
+In this example, key states are evenly spaced temporal waypoints between the start and the goal, so \(C\) is fixed by design since the waypoint timings—and thus the selection indices—are predetermined.
+The upper-level diffusion is trained to generate the waypoint set \(Y\) at fixed times $C$.
 These waypoints instantiate the task-conditioned GP prior, from which the lower level generates full trajectories by reverse diffusion.